 Young Journalist of the Year

-The quality and number of entries this year reveal that the standard of young regional Journalists in SA is very healthy.
-All entries exhibited good work and the difference between most individuals was relatively small.
-The better entries were not only well written, but they exhibited good photographs which not only complimented their work, but strengthened it.
-Similar to last year, it was difficult to separate the top four, and several others were very close behind.
+For the third year in a row, it was difficult to separate the top four, and several others were very close behind.
 The entries reflected an understanding of the communities which the individual Journalists serve and the issues which affect those communities.
-Stories were well written and offered clear perspectives and insights into the issues they covered.
-Given the challenging media environment in which most Journalists operate and the expectations they carry to produce a quantity of work each week, it’s encouraging to see the standards being achieved.
-It will be that commitment to higher standards which will continue to separate the best young Journalists from their peers, as their careers develop.
+It’s encouraging to see the standards being achieved and it will be that commitment to higher standards which will continue to separate the best young Journalists from their peers, as their careers develop.

 AWARDS